M-Igashi/cologne-raves/README.md

 - All event data must be placed in `.json` files under the `/data/` directory
 - Each file should contain an **array of event objects**
-- Use one file per batch (e.g. 1–4 events max)
+- Use one file per batch (e.g. single event or 100 events)
 - Recommended naming convention:
   `YYYY-MM-cologne-DD.json`
   Example: `2025-04-cologne-08.json`